Subhagatoadak/Multigen/docs/DEV.md

 | **11**| • Observability (Prometheus exporters, Grafana dashboards, Jaeger tracing)                            | End-to-end visibility and SLOs                         |
 | **12**| • Python SDK / CLI (multigen-sdk, multigen-cli)                                                        | DSL-as-code + workflow management from the terminal    |

-You can stop after any phase to have a minimal viable demo, then iterate.

 ---